FAQ - Adoption

 We provide information and support on animal integrations prior to and after adoption.

-Are your cats hypoallergenic?
+Are our cats hypoallergenic?

-If you have cat allergies and you think some breeds are “hypoallergenic”, please read this:
+Basically, no cats are hypoallergenic.
+If you have cat allergies and you think some breeds are “hypoallergenic”, please read this:https://www.facebook.com/153267718679780/posts/567344207272127/?d=n

-Are our cats or kittens litter-boxed trained?
+Are our cats litter-box trained?

 Unless you have been advised of a cat’s specific litter habits, you can assume there were no toileting issues in their foster home and any issues are newly arising and therefore being triggered by anxiety in their new home.

-Will our cats or kittens scratch your furniture?
+Will our cats scratch furniture?

 You will need to provide plenty of scratching posts.
 It’s advisable for upholstered furniture that you care about to be suitably covered until they learn to ignore it, or for made to measure fitted loose covers to be made in a tougher fabric.